This everyday herb guide is an essential tool to help young cooks learn how to add freshness and flavor to their recipes.

 And here is another one that uses cilantro- A classic Mexican pico de gallo with tuna

-Well, my friends, this is my list of herbs that I use in my cooking.
-I always have dried one in my pantry and use them when the fresh ones are not available.
-I hope this little guide is going to be useful to many of you, interested in pairing the herbs with different foods.
+Well, my friends, this is my list of herbs I use in my cooking.
+I always have dried ones in my pantry and use them when the fresh ones are unavailable.
+I hope this little guide will be useful to many of you, the ones interested in pairing herbs with different foods.